writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Don't worry if you miss something in a talk!
-Stage talks and Q&A sessions are recorded.
+Stage talks, Q&A sessions, and lightning talks are recorded.
 Videos will be published in the `Write the Docs Video Archive <https://www.writethedocs.org/videos/>`__ shortly after the conference
 (typically about a week after the conference ends).
 To be notified when videos are published, `sign up for our newsletter <https://www.writethedocs.org/newsletter/>`__